JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 ### Calling from Java code

-You can call functions which accept inline classes from Java code.
-To do that, you should disable mangling manually: add the `@JvmName` annotation before the function declaration:
+You can call functions that accept inline classes from Java code.
+To do so, you should manually disable mangling: add the `@JvmName` annotation before the function declaration:

 ```kotlin